madmann91/bvh/README.md

 BVH holds no data and only holds nodes.
 There is no hardware- or platform-specific intrinsic used.
 Parallelization is done using OpenMP tasks.

-The construction algorithm is very fast and produces high-quality, SAH-optimized trees.
+The construction algorithm is very fast and produces high-quality, SAH-optimized trees (see _On fast Construction of SAH-based Bounding Volume Hierarchies_, by Ingo Wald).
-(see _On fast Construction of SAH-based Bounding Volume Hierarchies_, by Ingo Wald) It only requires a bounding box and center for each primitive.
+It only requires a bounding box and center for each primitive.

-The traversal algorithm is optimized in two ways:
+The traversal algorithm is optimized in several ways:

   - Rays are classified by octant, to make the ray-box test more efficient,
   - The order of traversal is such that the closest node is chosen first,